prototypo/ethereum-eips-ontology/README.md

 Usage
 -----
-The generated ontology (ethereum_skos.ttl) is meant as dynamic input to generic Large Language Models to give them up-to-date context on Ethereum terms and definitions.
+The basic vocabulary (glossary.txt) is meant as dynamic input to generic Large Language Models to give them up-to-date context on Ethereum terms and definitions.

+The generated ontology (ethereum_skos.ttl) is a more full-featured variant useful in orchestrated systems using a graph database.

 ![Screenshot of an example interaction.](https://raw.githubusercontent.com/prototypo/ethereum-eips-ontology/refs/heads/main/images/example-interaction.png?token=GHSAT0AAAAAACYBPZR4CN4JMSQNKPBSI5G6ZYVUIWQ)